 - It has a thick poly fiber covering, which looks a lot like fabric leather.
 Not only is this environmentally responsible, but it is also easier to maintain.

 - There is very little assembly required to set up this chair.
 The unit comes with tools and simple instructions.

-2. Homall Single Recliner Chair Padded Seat PU Leather – Best Budget Recliner
+2. Homall Single Recliner Chair Padded – Top Budget Recliner

 If you don’t have $500 to blow on a chair, this model from Homall deserves your attention.
-It’s a sleekly designed seat that is sure to fit in your living room or home library without making a dent on your bank account.
+It’s a sleekly designed seat that is sure to fit in your living room or library without making a dent in your bank account.
 Here’s why I love it so much:

 - Its cushioning is made of high-density foam, a material that is exceedingly resilient and breathable.

 - It has a pushback design, which means no pesky levers to deal with to adjust your seat.
 All you would have to do is push back on the backrest to lock it into position.

 - Its footrest has a durable steel frame and is thickly padded for extra comfort.
 Just like most recliners, its footrest can be retracted if you don’t want to put your feet up.